VOC – Volatile Organic Compounds

 Reducing Exposure

-To minimize VOC exposure, choose low-VOC products when shopping.
+To minimise VOC exposure, choose low-VOC products when shopping.
 Improve ventilation in your home, store chemicals properly, and consider natural alternatives.
 Implementing green building practices can also help reduce emissions.